 Fraud and plagiarism Economics and Management

 Having unauthorized notes at your exam, cribbing from a fellow student, manipulating results and copying text from others without references are examples of fraud.
-Once fraud is suspected, the Examination Committee will be informed accordingly.
-Articles 19, 20 and 21 of the Rules and guidelines of the Examination Committee explain the meaning of fraud, and the procedures and penalties our School apply in case of fraud.
+Once fraud is suspected, the Examination Board will be informed accordingly.
+Articles 19, 20 and 21 of the Rules and guidelines of the Examination Board explain the meaning of fraud, and the procedures and penalties our School apply in case of fraud.

 Fraud is incompatible with a correct academic attitude.
-Therefore, a suspicion of fraud will always be reported to the Examination Committee and, if fraud is established, the penalty is severe.
-The maximum penalty is exclusion to all exams for an entire year.
-This means a severe study delay.
+Therefore, a suspicion of fraud will always be reported to the Examination Board and, if fraud is established, the penalty is severe and may cause a severe study delay.
 Plagiarism is also considered fraud.
 The Tilburg School of Economics and Management uses Ephorus plagiarism software to check papers and theses.

 What is fraud?